Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Results

 To connect these measurements with our models, we employ the aperture mass statistic.
-As discussed previously, the aperture mass separates into E- and B-modes, making it a useful real-space analogue of the bispectrum.
+As discussed previously, the aperture mass statistic separates into E- and B-modes, making it a useful real-space analogue of the bispectrum.
 To model this statistic, we employ the formalism introduced in Section \ref{sec:modelling}.
 In order to disentangle the higher-order alignment bias from the higher-order galaxy bias, we correlate the galaxy shapes with randomly sampled dark matter particles.
 This setup is more analogous to that used in weak lensing surveys, where one directly probes matter–shape correlations rather than galaxy position-shape correlations.
 However, for a direct measurement of intrinsic alignments, obtained by correlating galaxy positions with galaxy shapes, it might be necessary to introduce additional parameters to account for higher-order galaxy biasing.

-We fit the EFT model to the $\langle N N M_{\rm ap} \rangle$ statistic, using all triangle configurations with $R_i \geq 30,\mathrm{Mpc}$ to constrain the higher-order parameters.\footnote{This choice is conservative; as discussed later, the model begins to break down on smaller scales.
-However, we choose this scale cut to ensure our parameter constraints are fully converged.} We focus on $\langle N N M_{\rm ap} \rangle$ because it provides the highest signal-to-noise ratio among the three statistics.
+We fit the EFT model to the $\langle N N M_{\rm ap} \rangle$ statistic, using all aperture radius configurations with $R_i \geq 26\,\mathrm{Mpc}$ to constrain the model parameters.\footnote{This choice is conservative; as discussed later, the model begins to break down on smaller scales.
+Using the breakdown criterion of \citet{bakx2023}, defined as a joint requirement on $\chi^2_{\rm red}$ and the Figure of Bias of the inferred $b_K$, we find that, relative to the 2-pt. $b_K$, the model remains valid down to scales of $\sim 22\,\mathrm{Mpc}$.
+Nevertheless, we choose this scale cut to ensure our parameter constraints are fully converged.} We focus on $\langle N N M_{\rm ap} \rangle$ because it provides the highest signal-to-noise ratio among the three statistics.
 Nevertheless, we verify that the resulting model remains consistent with $\langle N M^2_{\rm ap} \rangle$ and $\langle M^3_{\rm ap} \rangle$.
 Furthermore, we discuss the B-mode statistic, $\langle NNM_\times \rangle$, in Appendix \ref{app:b-mode}.
-For our main galaxy sample, consisting of galaxies residing in haloes with ${ M}_h > 10^{13}\,{\rm M}_\odot$, the best-fit EFT parameter values obtained from our Markov Chain Monte Carlo (MCMC) analysis of the data vector are
+For our main galaxy sample, consisting of galaxies residing in haloes with ${ M}_h > 10^{13}\,{\rm M}_\odot$, the best-fit EFT parameter values obtained from our Markov Chain Monte Carlo analysis of the data vector are

-The full 2D posteriors are shown in \autoref{fig:eft_posterior}.
+The full 2D posteriors are shown in Figure \ref{fig:eft_posterior}.
 All parameters deviate from zero at several $\sigma$.
-Hence, we find evidence for radial alignment from density weighting ($b_{\delta K}$) and velocity-shear ($b_t$), and tangential alignment from tidal torquing ($b_{KK}$).
+We therefore find clear evidence for negative density-weighting ($b_{\delta K}$) and velocity-shear ($b_t$) contributions, as well as a positive tidal-torquing ($b_{KK}$) contribution.